MAXIMS, Quotations, and Epigrams compiled by B. Burt Gerstman (email@example.com)

 Scientists formulate and test (by refutation) etiologic hypotheses whereas policymakers formulate and test (by implementation and criticism) ethical hypotheses. -- Maclure (Rothman, 1988, p.
 137)

 There are three assumptions inherent in even simple statements (Bertrand Russell's Theory of Descriptions).
-For example, the statement "The king of France in bald." has the following assumptions: (1) There is a king of France.
-(2) There is only one King of France.(3) Whatever is King of France is bald.
+For example, the statement "The king of France in bald" has the following assumptions: (1) There is a king of France.
+(2) There is only one King of France.(3) Whomever is King of France is bald.

 Plus ca change, plus c'est la meme chose (French for "The more things change, the more they stay the same.")